Andrew-Chen-Wang/mobile-auth-example/README.md

 This application contains the Django server running with DRF and SimpleJWT in order to demonstrate how apps should communicate with JWT (an access and refresh token).

 Detailed in each application is what I've done.
+PLEASE DO iOS development first and deploy your web app FIRST.
+Android local development is a pain in the bum...
+Just trust me and you can ignore some of those aforementioned weird XML stuff and just use your regular domain.

 ---
 ### Why use JWT?